 Mr Michael Phelan APM

-Prior to this, Mr Phelan was the Deputy Commissioner for National Security with the Australian Federal Police.
+Before joining our agency as CEO on 13 November 2017, Mr Phelan was the Deputy Commissioner for National Security with the Australian Federal Police (AFP).

-In 1998, Mr Phelan was appointed Chief Executive Officer of the AFP Association for two years and in 2000, took up a position as the AFP’s Senior Liaison Officer in Manila, Philippines.
+In 1998, Mr Phelan was appointed CEO of the AFP Association for two years, and in 2000 he took up a position as the AFP’s Senior Liaison Officer in Manila, Philippines.
 On his return in 2002, he was promoted to the Senior Executive Service in the AFP’s Brisbane Office.

-Mr Phelan was appointed Director of the Australian High Tech Crime Centre in 2004, and was promoted to Assistant Commissioner later that year, undertaking the role of National Manager Border and International Network.
+Mr Phelan was appointed Director of the Australian High Tech Crime Centre in 2004, and was promoted to Assistant Commissioner later that year, in the role of National Manager Border and International Network.

 In September 2007, Mr Phelan was appointed as the Chief Police Officer for the Australian Capital Territory.
 In 2010, he was promoted to Deputy Commissioner, taking up the role of Deputy Commissioner Close Operations Support, where he oversaw the portfolios of High Tech Crime, Forensics and Intelligence.